 - Other items as required per the LPA

 Cost CertificationThe cost certification should be completed by an independent certified public accountant and details total development costs and eligible basis.
-It is used by the allocating state agency to determine the amount of credits which will be reflected on the 8609s.
+It is used by the allocating state agency to determine the amount of credits that will be reflected on the 8609s.
 Enterprise reviews the draft certifications prior to submission to the state agency.
 The following information should be included:

 - Total project costs